feinstein/google-i18n-address-dart/README.md

 Here is the list of recognized fields:

-- `country_code` is a two-letter ISO 3166-1 country code
+- `AddressField.countryCode` is a two-letter ISO 3166-1 country code
-- `country_area` is a designation of a region, province, or state.
+- `AddressField.countryArea` is a designation of a region, province, or state.
 Recognized values include official names, designated abbreviations, official translations, and Latin transliterations
-- `city` is a city or town name.
+- `AddressField.city` is a city or town name.
 Recognized values include official names, official translations, and Latin transliterations
-- `city_area` is a sublocality like a district.
+- `AddressField.cityArea` is a sublocality like a district.
 Recognized values include official names, official translations, and Latin transliterations
-- `street_address` is the (possibly multiline) street address
+- `AddressField.streetAddress` is the (possibly multiline) street address
-- `postal_code` is a postal code or zip code
+- `AddressField.postalCode` is a postal code or zip code
-- `sorting_code` is a sorting code
+- `AddressField.sortingCode` is a sorting code
-- `name` is a person's name
+- `AddressField.name` is a person's name
-- `company_name` is a name of a company or organization
+- `AddressField.companyName` is a name of a company or organization

 ### Errors